Runout-team/Lighting-Engine/README.md

 # Lighting Engine: Open-source for Everyone, for Everything.

 Lighting Engine is an open-source game engine designed to provide a robust and modern framework for game development.\
-Built with C++ at its core and support for C# scripting, this engine balances performance, flexibility, and ease of use.
+Built with C++ at its core and scripting, this engine balances performance, flexibility, and ease of use.

 ## Description